Ticks: Protecting Your Family from Summertime Danger

 With Lyme, the good news is that the earlier you are put on antibiotics, the better the chance of a total cure.

-Besides Lyme disease, sneaky ticks also carry a few other serious—potentially fatal—diseases.
+Besides Lyme disease, sneaky ticks also carry a few other serious—potentially fatal—diseases from tick bites.

 - Babesiosis.
-Found mostly in coastal Rhode Island, New York, Massachusetts and New Jersey (and their offshore islands), however cases have also been reported in Georgia, Missouri, Minnesota, Wisconsin and California.
-Many have no symptoms, others report a bit of “flu.”
+This tick illness is found mostly in coastal Rhode Island, New York, Massachusetts and New Jersey (and their offshore islands).
+However, cases have also been reported in Georgia, Missouri, Minnesota, Wisconsin and California.
+Many people have no symptoms, others report a bit of “flu.”
 Rarely, Babesiosis can lead to hemolytic anemia, a serious blood condition.

-The best way to protect your family is prevention!
-So, when heading out on vacation, be sure your crew:
+The best way to protect your family from lyme disease is basic tick prevention!
+So, when heading out on vacation, be sure your family:

 - Wears clothing that covers most of the body when you will be going through grassy or wooded areas.
 Tuck pant cuffs into your socks to keep ticks from sneaking in from the grass and wear hats if you will be in wooded areas, to keep them from dropping onto your head from above.

-- Brings along a fine tweezer on your trip…just in case you need to remove a tick.
+- Brings along a fine tweezer on your trip…just in case you need to remove a tick from a child, animal, or yourself.

 Found a tick?
 Use your fine tweezer to pull it out, but ALWAYS grab the tick by the mouth—as close to your skin as possible—and pull out slowly.
 (Don’t use matches or try to suffocate with Vaseline; these old ideas don’t work and can make matters worse!)